GrahamDumpleton/mod_wsgi/docs/troubleshooting.rst

 Troubleshooting
 ===============

-If you are having problems getting mod_wsgi to start up or do what you want it to do, first off ensure that you read the following documents:
+If mod_wsgi is not behaving as expected, start with the relevant "issues" guide based on where the problem is:

-* :doc:`user-guides/installation-issues`
+* :doc:`user-guides/installation-issues` — building and loading
+  the mod_wsgi module.
-* :doc:`user-guides/configuration-issues`
+* :doc:`user-guides/configuration-issues` — Apache configuration
+  for mod_wsgi.
-* :doc:`user-guides/application-issues`
+* :doc:`user-guides/application-issues` — running the WSGI

-You can also do some basic checking of your installation and configuration to validate that how it is setup is how you expect it to be.
-See the following document:

-* :doc:`user-guides/checking-your-installation`

-If none of the common issues match up with the problem you are seeing and are after other ideas, or you have the need to perform more low level debugging, check out the :doc:`user-guides`.
+  application once mod_wsgi is loaded.

-If a specific error code of the form ``WSGI####`` appears in your Apache error log, look it up in the :doc:`error-reference` for an explanation of the cause, the outcome, and any operator action that may be needed.
+If you have a specific ``WSGI####`` error code in the Apache error log, look it up in :doc:`error-reference` for the cause and any recommended action.

+Additional pages that may help:

+* :doc:`user-guides/checking-your-installation` — sanity checks
+  for an Apache plus mod_wsgi setup.
+* :doc:`user-guides/debugging-techniques` — running Apache in the
+  foreground, inspecting daemon processes, and other diagnostic approaches.
+* :doc:`user-guides/frequently-asked-questions` — common questions
+  and gotchas.

+If none of these resolve the issue, see :doc:`finding-help` for where to ask.